cesarsiuu2316/cesarsiuu2316/README.md

 <h2 align="left">Hi 👋</h2>

-<h3 align="left">I'm César, a Data Scientist / AI Engineer and Blockchain Developer based in Honduras.</h3>
+I'm César, a Data Scientist / AI Engineer and Blockchain Developer based in Honduras.

 Also, Co-Founder of The Blockchain Club at UNITEC